-To prevent overdosing by pressing the bolus button too often, the bolus dose can only be recalled after a preprogrammed time interval, known as lock-out time, has elapsed in case of electronic PCA pumps.
+To prevent overdosing by pressing the bolus button too often, the bolus dose can only be recalled after a pre-programmed time interval, known as lock-out time.
 Within the lock-out time, the bolus dose is blocked by the electronic PCA pump.

-Do elastomeric PCA pumps offer similar function and high security as electronic PCA pumps?
+Do elastomeric PCA pumps offer similar functionality and high safety as electronic PCA pumps?
 Our answer is clearly yes!

 Bolus button CareVis Bolus